devesin2/Token-bucket-algorithm/README.md

 # Token-bucket-algorithm

-The objective of this project is to model, simulate, and analyze token bucket algorithm.
+The objective of this project is to model, simulate, and analyze token bucket algorithm using omnet++.
 Station-A(Source) is sending packets towards Station-B(sink) via the Traffic Shaper.
 The traffic from Station-A is randomly generated following
 Poisson distribution.
 That is, the inter-arrival time between packets is Poisson distributed and hence is of variable packet rate.
 The traffic shaper will queue the incoming packets from A and then “schedule” them at a constant bit rate towards Station-B. Thus